entur/ukur/README.md

  - DepartureStatus=delayed for an EstimatedCall a subscription has in its from-list
  - ArrivalStatus=delayed for an EstimatedCall a subscription has in its to-list
- - A subscribed EstimatedCall is marked as cancelled The EstimatedVehicleJourney will have stops not subscribed upon removed from RecordedCalls and EstimatedCalls to make the payload smaller, before it is sent to the subscriptions push address.
+ - A subscribed EstimatedCall is marked as cancelled When a subscription has stops, the EstimatedVehicleJourney will have stops not subscribed upon removed from RecordedCalls and EstimatedCalls to make the payload smaller, before it is sent to the subscriptions push address.
+If only lineRefs and/or vehicleRefs are present in a subscription, the entire EstimatedVehicleJourney will be pushed.

 ## More info
 See [Norsk SIRI Profil](https://rutebanken.atlassian.net/wiki/spaces/PUBLIC/pages/13729888/SIRI+profil+Norge)